lfaucheux/PyLUCCBA/README.md

 ## Data

-  Raw data are first used in an independent excel file, namely “Data_CarbonStocks_Emissions.xlsx”, to generate *(i)* land use change carbon stock changes for the scenarios studied in the paper and *(ii)* emissions from the process and cultivation of bioethanol.
+  Raw data are first used in an independent excel file, namely [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/meta/Data_CarbonStocks_Emissions.xlsx), to generate *(i)* land use change carbon stock changes for the scenarios studied in the paper and *(ii)* emissions from the process and cultivation of bioethanol.
 These data are then stored in the body of [core.py](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/core.py) itself (under the form of [python dictionary](https://www.w3schools.com/python/python_dictionaries.asp)) and in the [resources](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources) folder.
 The latter folder is composed of:

+•	The [meta](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/meta) folder, simply here to provide you with a direct way to download [Data_CarbonStocks_Emissions.xlsx](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/meta/Data_CarbonStocks_Emissions.xlsx), in which you can see how dluc calculations are made.

-•	The [dluc](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/dluc) folder in which the dluc calculations are reported (see calculations in the provided “Data” Excel file).
-The .txt file indicates the units of data.
+•	The [dluc](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/dluc) folder in which the dluc calculations are reported.

 •	The [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) folder which includes the carbon price trajectories scenarios.
 When only two-time prices are provided, such as in the World Energy Outlook, there is an automatic process which extrapolates the values for each year in an exponential way.
 For example, if prices are provided at year 2020 and 2025, then the prices at 2021, 2022, 2023 and 2024 are generated in an exponential way.
 The .txt file provides the unit and year base for the monetary used in scenarios (e.g. EUR 2012).